pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 The solver `test_single_solver` can be used to test new cases and solver settings.
 The idea behind this component is to only test one of the two solvers, while the other one is replaced by a dummy.
-This test environment inherits from the class `GaussSeidel`.
+This test environment inherits from the class `CoupledSolverGaussSeidel`.
 The `type` for this coupled solver is `coupled_solvers.test_single_solver`.

 ### Dummy solver